• Skip to primary navigation

 • Cover and let the tea steep in the hot water for 3 minutes.

 • Remove the lid, and remove the tea bags.
-Squeeze the tea for the tea bags with a back of a spoon and discard the bags.
+Squeeze the tea from the tea bags with a back of a spoon and discard the bags.

 • Measure milk into a mixing glass.
 Add the tea to the milk.